f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

   :align: center
   :scale: 70%

-To see interface statistics go to the **Network Settings -> Interface Statistics Page** page.He you can manaully, or automatically refresh the stats during troubleshooting.
+To see interface statistics go to the **Network Settings -> Interface Statistics Page** page.
+Hre you can manaully, or automatically refresh the stats during troubleshooting.

 .. image:: images/rseries_troubleshooting/webui_interface_stats.png
   :align: center